 Couchevel 1850

-Courchevel 1850 is renowned for its outstanding luxury, collection of 5-star hotels and palaces, Michelin-starred restaurants, nightlife, brand-name boutiques and, of course, the legendary 3 Valleys ski area, the largest in the world to be entirely ski-in ski-out (323 miles of pistes).
-Its state-of-the-art lifts provide easy access to the other resorts in the area (Méribel, Les Ménuires, Saint Martin de Belleville and Val Thorens).
-As for its high altitude, it guarantees superb snow cover and a long ski season.
-It also boasts some of the most incredible chalets in the Alps.
+Courchevel 1850 is renowned for its extreme luxury, its collection of 5-star hotels and palaces, its Michelin-starred restaurants, its nightlife, its designer boutiques and of course for its legendary 3 Vallées ski area, the largest in the world entirely linked by skis (493 km).
+Its state-of-the-art ski lifts provide easy access to the other resorts in the area (Méribel, Les Ménuires, Saint Martin de Belleville and Val Thorens).
+As for its high altitude, it guarantees exceptional snow cover and a long ski season.

-Most of Courchevel 1850 can be reached on skis, whether from one of the resort’s many luxury hotels or one of the most exclusive chalet rentals in the Alps.
-The resort’s infrastructure and lifts are outstanding, so you can ski through the famous ‘3 Valleys’ that make up the ski area of the same name: Courchevel, Méribel and Les Ménuires/Val Thorens.
-Long runs groomed to perfection, countless mountain restaurants and experienced private ski instructors guarantee unforgettable skiing with breathtaking views of the surrounding mountains.
-Most of the pistes are above 1,500m and rise to over 3,000m.
-Snow is guaranteed for a long ski season, from early December to late April.
-That’s 5 months of skiing in the heart of a truly legendary ski area with iconic peaks such as La Saulire, Mont Vallon, Cime Carron and Pointe de la Masse.
-All bordering Vanoise National Park, with Mont-Blanc looming in the distance.
-As well as skiing, Courchevel 1850 offers a wide range of activities.
-From the huge aquatic centre to the superb après-ski offer, not forgetting the whole spectrum of winter sports (dog sledding, tobogganing, ice skating, Nordic skiing, snowmobiling, etc.), you have everything you need for an unforgettable stay.
-What’s more, the resort also has a shopping scene worthy of an international capital.
+Courchevel 1850 is essentially ski-in/ski-out, whether from the resort’s many luxury hotels or from the luxury chalets available for rent, which are among the most exclusive in the Alps.
+The infrastructure and ski lifts are remarkable, allowing you to glide through the famous “3 Valleys” that make up the ski area of the same name: Courchevel, Méribel, and Les Ménuires/Val Thorens.
+Long, perfectly groomed runs, countless mountain restaurants, and experienced private instructors guarantee unforgettable skiing, offering breathtaking panoramas of the surrounding mountains.
+Most of the slopes are located above 1,500 meters and reach altitudes of over 3,000 meters.
+Snow is guaranteed for a long ski season, which runs from early December to late April.
+That’s five months of skiing in the heart of a legendary ski area and its iconic peaks such as Saulire, Mont Vallon, Cime Carron, and Pointe de la Masse.
+All this on the edge of the Vanoise National Park and with Mont Blanc in sight.
+Beyond skiing, Courchevel 1850 offers a wide range of activities.
+From the huge aquatic center to the exceptional après-ski offerings, including a full range of winter sports (dog sledding, tobogganing, ice skating, Nordic skiing, snowmobiling, etc.), everything is there for an exceptional stay.
+Especially since the resort also stands out for its shopping offerings worthy of a world capital.

-For many years now, Courchevel has boasted some of the most prestigious chalets in the world, whose standards are constantly being raised by renowned architects and decorators.
-These chalets have become the quintessence of luxury in the mountains, with outstanding levels of service and finish, and spas that rival each other for comfort, space, technology and treatments of every kind.
-These chalets, most of which are available to rent, benefit from highly sought-after ski-in/ski-out access.
-Take Chalet Le Petit Palais, for example, with its 1,500 m2 of floor space spread over six floors, which can accommodate 14 people and is located right on the Bellecôte piste.
-This is undoubtedly one of the most exclusive chalets in the Alps.
-The hotels are on par with the level of excellence to be found in the chalet rentals in Courchevel.
-Several of the 5-star hotels here have earned the prestigious Palace distinction.
-There are five in Courchevel 1850, out of around thirty in France: Les Airelles, Cheval Blanc, Barrière des Neiges, K2 and Apogée.
-An unprecedented concentration that takes service and hospitality to new heights.
-Whether on the slopes or in the heart of the resort, gastronomy is also at the cutting edge.
-Many top chefs have joined Courchevel to offer their Michelin-starred cuisine: Yannick Alléno at Cheval Blanc (Restaurant 1947***), Sébastien Vauxion at K2 (Le Sarkara**), Sylvestre Wahid at Grandes Alpes (Le Sylvestre**), and Stéphane Buron with Le Chabichou**.
-In addition to these landmark addresses in Courchevel 1850, there are no fewer than 10 Michelin-starred restaurants with a total of 16 stars spread across the 3 Vallées area.
-On the slopes, La Folie Douce, Le Chalet de Pierres, La Casserole and Le Cap Horn are all great places to go during the ski season.
-And once night falls in the resort, it’s time for the clubs, discos and vibrant restaurants that set the standard for nightlife.
-These include La Ferme Saint Amour, L’Aventure by Bagatelle, Le Piaf Courchevel, Les Caves and La Mangeoire.
+For years now, Courchevel has been home to chalets, each more prestigious than the last, whose standards are continually raised by renowned architects and decorators.
+Having become the epitome of mountain luxury, their level of service and finish are exceptional, their spas rival each other in comfort, space, technology, and treatments of all kinds.
+These chalets, most of which are available for rent, benefit from highly sought-after ski-in/ski-out access.
+For example, Chalet Le Petit Palais, with its 1,500 m2 spread over six floors, can accommodate 14 people and is located on the edge of the Bellecôt slope.
+It is undoubtedly one of the most exclusive residences in the Alps.
+The hotel industry is in tune with this level of excellence found in the chalets for rent in Courchevel.
+Several 5-star hotels here have earned the prestigious Palace distinction.
+There are five in Courchevel 1850, out of around thirty in France: Les Airelles, Cheval Blanc, Barrière des Neiges, K2, and Apogée.
+An incredible concentration that pushes the sense of service and hospitality to new heights.
+Whether on the slopes or in the heart of the resort, gastronomy is also cutting-edge.
+Great chefs have come to Courchevel to offer their Michelin-starred cuisine: Yannick Alléno at Cheval Blanc (Restaurant 1947***), Sébastien Vauxion at K2 (Le Sarkara**), Sylvestre Wahid at Grandes Alpes (Le Sylvestre**), and Stéphane Buron with Chabichou**.
+Beyond these iconic Courchevel 1850 addresses, there are no fewer than 10 Michelin-starred restaurants, for a total of 16 Michelin stars, spread across the 3 Valleys area.
+On the slopes, La Folie Douce, Chalet de Pierres, La Casserole, and Cap Horn are all sure bets that people flock to during the ski season.
+And once night falls in the resort, it’s time for the festive clubs, discos, and restaurants that set the bar for nightlife.
+These include La Ferme Saint Amour, L’Aventure by Bagatelle, Le Piaf Courchevel, Les Caves, and La Mangeoire.

 Main Events